Skip to main content

 Substitute Ratio

-โญ Nutritional Yeast (Best) 1 tablespoon per 1 cup of vegetables
+Nutritional Yeast Best 1 tablespoon per 1 cup of vegetables Adds a nutty, cheesy flavor that complements roasted vegetables without altering texture.

 Detailed Guide: Each Yeast Substitute in Roasted Vegetables